All it takes is a little effort and a lot of patience to become confident in your financial decisions.

 Dave invests in mutual funds in his retirement accounts.
 Through mutual funds, you can invest in many companies at once, from the largest and most stable, to the new and fast-growing.
 Spreading your investment among many companies helps you avoid the risks that come with investing in single stocks.
 Mutual funds also have teams of managers who choose companies for the fund to invest in, based on the fund type.

-Your employer-sponsored retirement plan will most likely offer a selection of mutual funds, and there of thousands of mutual funds to choose from as you select investments for your IRAs.
+Your employer-sponsored retirement plan will most likely offer a selection of mutual funds, and there are thousands of mutual funds to choose from as you select investments for your IRAs.
 Dave divides his mutual fund investments equally between each of these four types of funds:

 - Growth and Income